BiQiWHU/rotation-invariant-learning/README.md

 # rotation-invariant-learning
-the official implemetation of the CVIU 2023 publication
+The official implemetation of our CVIU 2023 publication, entitled as

+Learning rotation equivalent scene representation from instance-level semantics: A novel top-down perspective

 # Background & Project Overview